rio-ke/proof-of-concepts/flutter/Readme.md

 sudo apt install default-jdk -y
 ```

-_download the android sdk from official site_
+download the android sdk from official site

 https://docs.flutter.dev/get-started/install/linux#install-android-studio

+_How can we create flutter project using Linux terminal?_

+* flutter create app

+_How to run the apps?_

+* flutter run

 ```dart